SOLR4189/solcolator/README.md

 Matching documents
 ------------------

-Matching documents will be forwarded to selected "storage".
+Matched documents will be forwarded to selected "storage".
 It depends on selected writer/s. (see UP config)

 Solcolator status
 ------------------